Designing for Millennials

 A company that wishes to speak the Millennial language needs to deliver upon the digital interactions they’ve come to expect.
 Instant and transparent communication with your user is key—like delivering an automated email after purchase.
 Companies wanting to encourage brand loyalty can go a step further in creating digital moments of delight that will stick with Millennials: free or two-day shipping, reward programs, loyalty points, free flights, and personal assistance are examples of the personalized shopping experience millennials seek.

 Millennials have integrated technology into almost every facet of their lives, but recognize their limits.
 They make a conscious effort to spend time away from their phone.
-In a world that capitalizes on every minute you spend within a platform, a digital product can spark loyalty by showing Millennial users it compliments or adds to their quality of life.
+In a world that capitalizes on every minute you spend within a platform, a digital product can spark loyalty by showing Millennial users it complements or adds to their quality of life.

 Let’s consider a few ways that companies are incorporating Millennials’ desire to have control over their time and digital energy.